jkawalerowicz/2022-Sweden-riots/riots.md

 that Jeff got from the police and focus only on 2022.
 I looked up addresses and added coordinates manually in the file.

+In the figure below Deso neighborhoods are in light blue and demonstrations are red points.

 ``` r
 demo <- read_excel("demo_data/A466.302-2024.xlsx")
 ```